smokingpun/smokingpun.github.io/_posts/2018-09-21-Content-strategy-for-saas.md

 You need to get in touch with people who are in pain and in search of a solution.
 Found out what they think and need.

-Which brings us to point number 2.

-<h3> 2.
-Unleash your customer knowledge</h3>

-I bet you actually really know your customers.
-Some were probably customers #1 and #2 and have been with you since the beginning.
-They've told you what they like about your product, what they don't, and how you should improve it (you might even have listened).
+Even if you really know some of your customers – particularly those that have been with you since the beginning – you need to be strategic about this knowledge, and then build on what you have.

-However, to extract real value from this customer information you need to get a bit more logical and strategic about your customer research.
-Don't just keep it rattling around your head like money in a piggy bank.
-Spend it on improving your content.

-Then get more information.
-And a bit more, for good measure.
-You can do this in various ways including:
+You can do this in a number of ways:

 <h4>Send out a survey</h4>